tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   1. [ ] using google find (2) images
   2. [ ] add the (2) images (there should be one image directly under each h2 tag)

+  ##### Rating:
+  1. [ ] student has mastered this skill
+  2. [ ] student understands this skill, but could use reinforcement
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

+  - **Date adding images is scheduled to be completed:**
+  - **Date adding images was completed:**
+  - **Instructor/coordinator initials:**
+  - **Student initials:**

+#### Building lists
+  1. [ ] create an unordered list
+  2. [ ] add (3) li tags to the unordered list (each li tag should have the name of one of your favorite websites)
+  - Please list the 1st website here:
+  - Please list the 2nd website here:
+  - Please list the 3rd website here:

+  ##### Rating:
+  1. [ ] student has mastered this skill
+  2. [ ] student understands this skill, but could use reinforcement
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

+  - **Date adding images is scheduled to be completed:**
+  - **Date adding images was completed:**
+  - **Instructor/coordinator initials:**
+  - **Student initials:**

+#### Creating hyperlinks
+  1. [ ] turn each li tag into a hyperlink that links to the website listed

+  ##### Rating:
+  1. [ ] student has mastered this skill
+  2. [ ] student understands this skill, but could use reinforcement
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

+  - **Date adding images is scheduled to be completed:**
+  - **Date adding images was completed:**
+  - **Instructor/coordinator initials:**
+  - **Student initials:**

+#### Using div and span
+  1. [ ] add div tags to break the page content up into sections
+  2. [ ]

+  ##### Rating:
+  1. [ ] student has mastered this skill
+  2. [ ] student understands this skill, but could use reinforcement
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

   - **Date adding images is scheduled to be completed:**
   - **Date adding images was completed:**
   - **Instructor/coordinator initials:**
   - **Student initials:**